Noyonchandrasaha/kubernetes-basic/README.md

 ### How To Create a Secret file
 You can create secret file many way like using yaml configuration or you can use inline kubectl command.
 I will use yaml configuration
-Bellow I add a sample demo secret yaml file to create a Secret
+Bellow I add a sample demo secret yaml Format to create a Secret
 ```
 apiVersion: v1
 kind: Secret